samsung-cnct/skopos/README.md

     goverend by skopos, which shouldn't generally be a problem.

-  * Skopos will symlink your cluster `.helm` path to your `$HOME/.helm` -- If you manually import a cluster from someone or somewhere, you will need to make the directory structure look like:
+  * Skopos will symlink your cluster `.helm` path to your `$HOME/.helm` -- If you manually import a cluster from someone or somewhere, this is likely the right way to do it:

 ```
     $ alias sk="skopos"